atomone-hub/atomone/x/gov/README.md

 currently supports:

 * **Proposal submission:** Users can submit proposals with a deposit.
 Once the minimum deposit is reached, the proposal enters voting period.
 The minimum deposit can be reached by collecting deposits from different users (including proposer) within deposit period.
-* **Vote:** Participants can vote on proposals that reached MinDeposit and entered voting period.
+* **Vote:** Participants can vote on proposals that reached `MinDeposit` and entered voting period.
 * **Claiming deposit:** Users that deposited on proposals can recover their deposits if the proposal was accepted or rejected.
 If the proposal never entered voting period (minimum deposit not reached within deposit period), the deposit is burned.

 This module is in use in [AtomOne](https://github.com/atomone-hub/atomone)).
 Features that may be added in the future are described in [Future Improvements](#future-improvements).

 ## Contents

-The following specification uses *ATOM* as the native staking token.
-The module can be adapted to any Proof-Of-Stake blockchain by replacing *ATOM* with the native staking token of the chain.
+The following specification uses *ATONE* as the native staking token.
+The module can be adapted to any Proof-Of-Stake blockchain by replacing *ATONE* with the native staking token of the chain.